The big takeaway from 2021? Consumers have taken control of your brand.

 Communities will develop, and take control

-Many businesses tackle social media incorrectly by hoping something will stick.
-Brands need to be more strategic, with content shaped around the consumer, with the aim of establishing loyal and engaged communities.
+Brands need to be more strategic, with content shaped around the consumer.
+Only then will they be able to build loyal and engaged communities.

 But brands don’t always have control of these communities.
-Social media allows them to form outside of the brand bubble and 2021 has already shown the power of these communities, with them causing disruption across several markets.
-It is critical to strategize digital infrastructures and collective spaces, with the strengthening of these online communities continuing to be a priority well into 2022.
+Social media allows them to form outside of the brand bubble.
+2021 showed the power of these communities, with them causing disruption across several markets.

 I'm always saying it - People buy from people and now more than ever we are seeing the power of communities and the power of a personal brand.
 Build a community around your brand and you will have a whole army of marketeers ready to talk about your brand and how great it is.
 I created a community of Female Business owners, but any brand can create a community providing you are adding value and making them feel a part of something and make them feel special, valued and involve them in decision making for new releases and news.